CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 This Advanced Stock Market Robot seems to be working great so far.
-There is a known small error that is: Error: No objects to concatenate, and this error can be ignored because it just simply reached the end of the text file and could not find any more stock symbols to concatenate or evaluate.
+There is a known small error that is: Error: No objects to concatenate, and this error can be ignored because it just simply reached the end of the text file "successful-stocks-list.txt" and could not find any more stock symbols to concatenate or evaluate.
 The program seems to be working great without any problems.